Johnny Stringer (RAF officer)

-Air Marshal Sir John Jackson Stringer (born November 1969) is a senior Royal Air Force officer.
-Since August 2022 he has been Deputy Commander, Allied Air Command.
+Air Chief Marshal Sir John Jackson "Johnny" Stringer, (born November 1969) is a senior Royal Air Force officer, who has served as Deputy Supreme Allied Commander Europe since March 2026.

+Previously, he served as Deputy Commander of the Allied Air Command from August 2022 to March 2026.

 Early life and education

 Stringer was born in Sale, Cheshire, England, in November 1969.
-He was educated at Watford Grammar School for Boys and New College, Oxford.
-He is a graduate of the U.K. Advanced and Higher Command and Staff Courses, the Royal College of Defence Studies and holds master's degrees from the University of Oxford and King's College London.
+He was educated at Watford Grammar School for Boys, then a partially-selective school in Watford, Hertfordshire.
+He studied at New College, Oxford.
+He is a graduate of the UK Advanced and Higher Command and Staff Courses, the Royal College of Defence Studies and holds master's degrees from the University of Oxford and King's College London.